BAPTISM IS A BEGINNING

 Adults must also continously engage and change in their faith, taking care that their relationship with God is alive and healthy.
 They are encouraged to affirm their baptismal vows by being confirmed as full members of the church.

 BAPTISM IS UNIVERSAL

-Children are always baptized into the Holy Catholic Church.
-The word Catholic means universal.
+All people are baptized into the Holy Catholic Church.
+The word Catholic, in this sacrament, means universal.
 Thus when someone is baptized or confirmed into the Holy Catholic Church they become a member of Christ's one universal Church.
 Their membership is exercised through one of many denominations, such as the United Church of Canada.
 Baptism and confirmation are generally transferable between denominations and congregations.
-As such, Baptism, generally, happens only once in a person's life.
-However, they may wish to confirm or renew their baptismal faith more than once.

 WHAT BAPTISM IS